 Security is the area where MEGA claims to shine, and shine it does.
 It all starts at the account creation process, where they will assess how easy your password is to crack, allowing you to make the proper changes.

 MEGA also puts you in charge of your own encryption keys by default.
 This is a little more maintenance for the user, but it keeps your data much safer.
-Even the people at MEGA can’t see your files.
+Not even the people at MEGA can see your files.
 Only you have access.